j2608/luminous-path-engine/DEPLOYMENT.md

 ---

-**🎯 Your Luminous Path Engine is now live and completely free of any Lovable references!**
+**Your Luminous Path Engine is now live and completely independent!**